This article covers various levels of consistency guarantees NServiceBus provides with regards to:

 - partial sends - where some of the messages has been sent but others not

-When using this mode all handlers must be idempotent.
-In other words the result needs to be consistent from a business perspective even when the message is processed more than once.
+When using this mode all handlers must be idempotent, i.e. the result needs to be consistent from a business perspective even when the message is processed more than once.

 Outbox section below for details on how NServiceBus can handle idempotency at the infrastructure level.